students hiking in the snow

 Prospective Students Day

 Each year we hold an informational session for prospective students.
 It is certainly not required for admission to the program, but if you're able to come we encourage it.
 This event is no longer held in person, rather virtually to make it more accessible to everyone without travel costs.
-This year's Prospective Students Day took place on November 17, 2023.
-There is a 2.5-hour recording of the event which we can send to you by file-transfer if you like.
-When we have a date set for next year's event, we will post it here.
+This year's virtual Prospective Students Day will take place on Friday, November 22, 2024.
+You can register here.
 Questions?
 Email us.

 Funding